Valer100/Drive-Labeler/README.md

 - Option to get rid of all customizations (including the ones not made by Volume Labeler).

-- Option in the volumes' right click context menu for easily customizing volumes (available only in the classic context menu at the moment).
+- Entry in the volumes' right click context menu for easily customizing volumes (available only in the classic context menu at the moment).

 - Light and dark themes and localization support.